vult-dsp/vult/README.md

 The Vult logo is property of Leonardo Laguna Ruiz, all rights reserved.

-## Contact

-If you want to receive notifications for future development of this project you can join to the google group http://groups.google.com/d/forum/vult

-E-mail: modlfo@gmail.com

 ## Installing

 There are three flavors the Vult compiler: